ZENLabCode/CalciumImaging/Yan Y. 2026 Temporal drift of sleep-wake representations in hypothalamic neuronal ensembles/ReadMe.txt

 The script has a semi-automatic execution, and is intended to be mostly run section by section, depending on what analysis is needed.
 The first 2 sections, however (Options and Initializations) must always be run.

 The analysis and plots found in this script are:
-Active wake detection, Events Clustering, Clustering Changes, single-cell State Selectivity Analysis, State Selectivity flow plot ("Clustering flow evolution"), Average calcium traces across state transitions, Events Rates averages and changes, Correlation-based graph analysis, plot example raw traces.
+Active wake detection (not available with data demo, need EMG signal), Events Clustering, Clustering Changes, single-cell State Selectivity Analysis, State Selectivity flow plot ("Clustering flow evolution"), Average calcium traces across state transitions, Events Rates averages and changes, Correlation-based graph analysis, plot example raw traces.
-Each analysis should be automatically producing and saving the relative plots that constitute the figures used in the paper.
+Each analysis should be automatically produced and save the relevant plots that constitute the figures used in the paper.

- - All the analysis are based on "Events_Rate" in this study, but other options are possible by defining: Opts.ClusteringVariable.
+ - All the analyses are based on "Events_Rate" in this study, but other options are possible by defining: Opts.ClusteringVariable.

 The dataset for all the mouse strains included in this study can be provided upon request.

 Please contact:  antoine.adamantidis@unibe.ch